SummitRoute/csp_security_mistakes/README.md

 #### Name: Name of the vulnerability if available, or a short explanation
 - Summary: Explanation of the issue
 - Platform: cloud provider (AWS, GCP, or Azure)
-- Severity: My opinion of how bad this is.
+- Severity: My opinion of how bad this is, in relation to other issues on this page.
 - Date: Date this was discovered or published if unknown.
 The actual date where this impacted customers may have been much earlier, and the date it was published, or fixed may be much later.
 This is just to give this list some sort of ordering.
 - Discoverer: Individuals who found the issue and where they worked at the time
 - Customer action: Whether there is anything a customer could do as follow-up to this issue.